Maia-DAO/ecosystem-docs/versioned_docs/version-Ulysses/concepts/overview/glossary.md

 ## Core

 Smart contracts that are considered foundational, and are essential for Uniswap to exist.
-Upgrading to a new version of core would require deploying an entirely new set of smart contracts on Ethereum and would be considered a new version of the Uniswap Protocol.
+Upgrading to a new version of core would require deploying an entirely new set of smart contracts on Ethereum, and would be considered a new version of the Uniswap Protocol.

 ## Deposits